Is The U.S. Headed For Recession?

 The economic tea leaves right now are getting hard to read.
 The latest measure of economic growth showed the economy expanded at a lackluster 2 percent rate in the first quarter.

 Estimates for second-quarter growth are much higher, and that has the Trump administration claiming its policies are working.
-Still, despite that rosy forecast, more analysts are pointing to worrying signs that, with the expansion at nearly nine years and counting, a recession could be looming.
+Still, despite that rosy forecast, more analysts are pointing to worrying signs that with the expansion at nearly nine years and counting, a recession could be looming.

 President Trump has long predicted that his policies will spur growth so much that the economy will expand at a rate well above 3 percent — maybe even 5 percent.
 Many economists have scoffed at rates that high.

 "A year ago, people were laughing when we talked about 3 percent GDP," Treasury Secretary Steven Mnuchin told CNBC this week.
-But he noted that some analysts forecast the next reading of the nation's gross domestic product will show growth above 4 percent.
+But he noted that some analysts forecast that the next reading of the nation's gross domestic product will show growth above 4 percent.

 "We're expecting a big second-quarter GDP number," Mnuchin said.
 "We have an economy that's here because of the president's tax plan and the president's regulatory relief."
 Meanwhile, the unemployment rate is at an 18-year low.